What is Bottom Up Forecasting?

 Now, we have all the calculations set for the first projection year, which we can now extrapolate forward for the rest of the forecast.

 Returning to refunds, which are very common and must be included in models for e-commerce and D2C companies, we simply divide the historical refund amounts by the total revenue.

-Found below is a screenshot of the finished revenue bottoms-up build:
+The screenshot shown below is of the finished bottom-up forecasting revenue build: